 Now every economist I know would tell you a $15 minimum wage is probably a bad idea.
-It’s actually an issue that, regardless of our particular political persuasion, economists are generally aligned on.
+It’s actually an issue that, regardless of political persuasion, economists are generally aligned on.
 This is because a $15 national minimum wage is highly inefficient.
 Does the minimum wage need to be adjusted upward?
 Yes.
 Does it need to more than double?
 Absolutely not.
-The reason why is because our national economy is made up of thousands of local economies which have vastly different costs of living. $15 per hour may be great for workers—and even some businesses—in urban areas like Los Angeles or New York, yet inconceivable in lower cost of living areas like Fort Wayne, Indiana or Brownsville, Texas.
+The reason why is because our national economy is made up of thousands of local economies that have vastly different costs of living. $15 per hour may be great for workers—and even some businesses—in urban areas like Los Angeles or New York, yet inconceivable in lower cost of living areas like Fort Wayne, Indiana or Brownsville, Texas.
 In these lower cost of living areas, businesses will be forced to comply with $15 per hour because they have to, but they will likely cut staff or the number of hours employees can work if such a large increase happens overnight.
-Anyone who fails to acknowledge this reality, and the economic differences at the regional, state, and municipal levels, shouldn’t be the ones in charge of national economic policy.
-Yet our leaders continue to set minimum wage policy using the same antiquated approaches.
+Anyone who fails to acknowledge this reality—and the economic differences at the regional, state, and municipal levels—shouldn’t be the ones in charge of national economic policy, yet our leaders continue to set minimum wage policy using the same antiquated approaches.

-“But don’t we have to do something if people working 40 hours a week—in the richest country in the world—still live below the poverty line?”
-Of course.
-And the solution is rather simple: pick a wage that reduces poverty and is affordable for employers, adjust for regional costs of living, and then peg to inflation.
+A common rebuttal from my friends on the left is "But don’t we have to do something if people working 40 hours a week, in the richest country in the world, still live below the poverty line?”
+Of course—and the solution is rather simple: pick a wage that reduces poverty and is affordable for employers, adjust for regional costs of living, then peg to inflation.

 Let’s take this in parts.
 First, pick a reasonable wage.
-For 2021, the national poverty line for a family of four is set at $26,500.
-So a person working 40 hours a week for 50 weeks a year (with two weeks of unpaid vacation) can meet the poverty line at $13.25 per hour.
-That said, shooting for the poverty line shouldn’t be our goal; we should aim higher than that.
+For 2021, the national poverty line for a family of four is set at $26,500, so a person working 40 hours a week for 50 weeks a year (with two weeks of unpaid vacation) can meet the poverty line at $13.25 per hour.
+That said, shooting for the poverty line shouldn’t be our goal; we should aim higher.
 But if the other spouse chooses to work, the family of four is well above the poverty line.
 If only one parent is able to work, we at least have the entire working population out of poverty.